Bedrock-OSS/bedrock-wiki/docs/blocks/block-texture-variation.md

 The [material instances](/blocks/block-components#material-instances) component does not support texture variation.
 To apply variated textures, you must not have the [geometry](/blocks/block-components#geometry) component applied to your block and textures must be referenced in `RP/blocks.json` instead.
 :::

 Block texture variation is when a single block can have multiple textures.
-This is useful for blocks such as dirt or grass, where some blocks may have slight variations such as small rocks and others don't.
+This is useful for blocks such as dirt or grass, where some blocks may have slight variations, such as small rocks, and others don't.

-To enable texture variations, create a `terrain_texture.json` file in the textures folder.
-The `terrain_texture.json` in the block definition of the texture should be set to a dictionary with a variation key, and the variation key is an array of dictionaries that must contain a path key pointing to the texture file and may contain a weight to control how often the textures show up.
+**Issues:**

+-   Variations referencing texture set files do not use the defined heightmap, MER or normal map files ([MCPE-126617](https://bugs.mojang.com/browse/MCPE-126617)).

 ## Applying Texture Variation

+To enable texture variations, create a `terrain_texture.json` file in your resource pack's `textures` folder.

+This file contains a list of block textures.
+Variated block textures have a `variation` parameter which is an array of the different textures that will be randomly displayed on the block.
+Through use of the `weight` parameter, certain texture variations can be made more common than others ([see here](#weighted-texture-variation)).

-This is an example of how to create texture variations for the dirt block with three images:
+This is an example of how to create 3 texture variations for the vanilla dirt block:

--   Create a `textures/terrain_texture.json` file in the resource pack
--   In the JSON file, you need to define the blocks that have variation, as shown below
+-   Create or modify three dirt textures, name them `dirt0.png`, `dirt1.png`, and `dirt2.png`.
+-   Copy the `dirt0.png`, `dirt1.png`, and `dirt2.png` to the location noted in the path variable.
+This could contain additional folders if you want to be orderly.
+-   Add the following to dirt's texture entry:

 <CodeHeader>RP/textures/terrain_texture.json</CodeHeader>